ZNielsen/PodRacer/README.md

 A podcast catch-up service

-# WORK IN PROGRESS, NOT FUNCTIONAL YET
+# WORK IN PROGRESS - still very buggy.
+It's functional but not polished yet

 ## Installation